Professional Development Academy

 Purchases of books have a cap of $100 per year and like all funding requests must be justified based on your PD Plan.
 The funding request must be made in advance of the purchase.
 Textbooks purchased at a conference can be funded only if they are justified in advance as part of a funding application.

 Adjunct faculty members are encouraged to apply for professional development funds.
 The department chair must have a reasonable expectation that the faculty member will be returning in the near future to teach again.
-There is a $200 funding cap per adjunct faculty member per funding year.

 - Magna 20-Minute Mentor Commons